 Top 16 Most Beautiful Churches in Europe

 There’s no shortage of beautiful churches in Europe.
 To the contrary, rather, it is quite a challenging task to pick the sixteen greatest ones.
-As with every selection, the following list of Europe’s most spectacular churches and cathedral is totally subjective.
+As with every selection, the following list of Europe’s most spectacular churches and cathedrals is totally subjective.
 It includes the most famous religious buildings, such as the Sagrada Familia and Notre-Dame Cathedral, but also several surprises.